YiningHuang15/yininghuang15/README.md

 ## Hi 👋 my name is Yi-Ning Huang

 I'm a Data Engineer/ BI Engineer since 2020, developing data engineering and analytics solutions to drive business insights.
-I leverage SQL, Python, Azure, Snowflake to build data pipelines, use Tableau to visulize and present business findings to stakeholders.
+I leverage SQL, Python, Azure, Snowflake to build data pipelines, use Tableau to visulize and present findings to stakeholders.

 - 🇹🇼 🇺🇸 I'm from Taiwan and currently living in the San Francisco Bay Area in United States
 - 💻 I use daily: **.sql**, **.py**